austinbuilds/GitFind-React-API/README.md

 # :mag: GitFind-React-API-App

 React application utilizing the GitHub API, providing popular repositories and searching functionality of all repositories.
 The site is built with React and uses React Hooks (useEffect, useState).
-The focus of the sites development was practice with React and React Hooks, as well working with APIs within React.
+The focus of the sites development was practice with React and React Hooks, as well as working with APIs within React.

 ## :floppy_disk: Install

 Dependencies:

-* react
+- react
-* react-dom
+- react-dom
-* react-scripts
+- react-scripts
-* react-router-dom
+- react-router-dom

-Recommeneded:
+Recommended:

-* create-react-app
+- create-react-app

 Run:

-* npm start
+- npm start

 ## :computer: Technologies Demonstrated